Antgst/holbertonschool-hbnb/part1/README.md

 ## ⚙ Business Rules

+- Each entity must have a unique UUID4 identifier
+- All entities track creation and update timestamps
 - Rating must be between 1 and 5
 - Only registered users can create places
 - Only registered users can write reviews
-- Review must reference an existing place
+- Each review must reference an existing place
+- Each place must reference a valid owner (User)

 ---